 In the strengthening phase of rehab, it may be appropriate to perform the home program every other day, or only 3-4x/week.

 Your home program will be designed individually for you, your needs, and your abilities.
 Your physical therapist is highly skilled at knowing how to modify and adapt to your specific needs, with your goals in mind.
 If you choose to skip days or are not committed to performing your exercises, your outcome following physical therapy may be compromised.

 All of your physical therapy appointments will last at least 45 minutes.
 You may want to plan to arrive 10-15 minutes earlier than your scheduled appointment time to account for bad traffic, change into physical therapy attire, or complete a warm-up.

 Your Physical Therapy session should not be overly painful.
 It is not about the old concept, ‘no pain, no gain’.
-Yes, there are some manual therapy techniques that can be slightly uncomfortable, but your therapist should discuss this with you in advance and go over possible side-effects such as soreness or bruising.
+Yes, some manual therapy techniques can be slightly uncomfortable, but your therapist should discuss this with you in advance and go over possible side effects such as soreness or bruising.

 You may experience mild discomfort with various exercises, but much of that is necessary to create the appropriate change in the tissue that we are looking for.
 Chronically affected tissue has an increased amount of nociceptive fibers (increase in nerve fibers) in the area, so if we are looking at rebuilding that tissue it has to be slightly uncomfortable when we work it or it will not adapt as we need it to.

 Also, many exercises and manual therapy interventions will feel good and are designed to decrease your pain.
 If you ever feel overly sore after a PT session, make sure to talk to your Physical Therapist at the next visit, and he/she will reassess you and alter your care plan as necessary.
 Your success is a Team effort, so good communication between you and your PT is vital for the best outcomes in your sessions.